phoefgen/digital-dirt/README.md

 6. In a second terminal session, start a dev server with `gulp`.
 This will open the site in your default browser from a local development server.

+Food truck location and description data is sourced from streetfoodapp.com